-The Scriptures give examples of Satan's power to attack, harm, influence, inflict, torment, oppress, and control.
+The Scriptures give examples of Satan's power to tempt, attack, harm, influence, inflict, torment, oppress, and control-with limitation and permissions.
 The sufferings of Job serve as an example of Satanic assault (see Job 1-2:8 and 42:10-17).